UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

    - **Name** - The name of the local network gateway.

    - **IP address** - This is the public IP address of the VPN device that you want Azure to connect to.
-Specify a dummy IP address, as this will need to updated once you have generated the public ip with the connection.
+Specify a dummy IP address, as this will need to be updated once you have generated the public ip with the connection.

    - **Address space** - One or more IP address ranges (in CIDR notation) that define your local network's address space.
 For example: 192.168.0.0/16.
 If you plan to use this local network gateway in a BGP-enabled connection, then the minimum prefix you need to declare is the host address of your BGP Peer IP address on your VPN device.

-   - **Configure BGP settings** - Use only when configuring BGP.
+   - **Configure BGP settings (Optional)** - Used only for when configuring BGP.

    - **Subscription** - This is your UKCloud for Microsoft Azure subscription.